pkR-pkR/NNbenchmark/README.md

 * ConvergenceTime (0-3 stars based on percentile method)

-To obtain the final rating, we take a weighted average of these 4 columns (giving more weight to ConvergenceQuality and ConvergenceTIme).
+To obtain the final rating, we take a weighted average of these 4 columns (giving more weight to ConvergenceQuality and ConvergenceTime).